Skip to content

 有子曰:「信近於義,言可復也;恭近於禮,遠恥辱也;因不失其親,亦可宗也。」

-14. The Master said, "A noble man will eat but not seek to bloat out.
-He will have a dwelling but not seek comfort.
+14. The Master said, "A noble man will eat but does not indulge himself.
+He will have a dwelling but does not seek comfort.
 He will be forthcoming in his conduct but cautious with his words.
 He will proceed along the Way and be forthright.
 Such a man can be regarded as fond of learning."

 子曰:「君子食無求飽,居無求安,敏於事而慎於言,就有道而正焉,可謂好學也已。」